TCSI-Consulting/DKIM-Exchange-Enable-Disable-Script/README.md

 # DKIM-Exchange
-Scripts for automating updates to DKIM-Exchange https://github.com/Pro/dkim-exchange
+Scripts for automating Transport Agent status for DKIM-Exchange https://github.com/Pro/dkim-exchange when doing updates on an Exchange Server

 According to the Updating Settings for DKIM-Exchange (https://github.com/Pro/dkim-exchange/wiki/Updating-Upgrading) you must open the Executable, go to Configure, and disable the DKIM Signer Transport Agent before updating an Exchange Server with DKIM-Exchange installed on it.